- Q: CAN I INSTALL STALL BARS ON ANY WALL OF MY HOUSE/ APARTMENT/ CONDO?

 - Q: CAN SCHROTH BARS BE USED FOR FITNESS?

 - A: Yes, but you may want to consider adding the optional pull-up bar attachment.

 - Q: I ENJOY HAND BALANCING BUT MY WRISTS GET SORE AND TIRED.
 WHAT DO YOU RECOMMEND?

 - A: First, be sure to practice flexibility and strengthening drills for your wrists and hands.
 You can also use balance blocks which allow your fingers to wrap and grip for support which eases the strain on your wrists and hands.

 - Q: SHOULD I BUY SMALL, MEDIUM OR LARGE BLOCKS?

-- A: Block size is purely personal preference and typically people with small hands prefer small blocks and people with larger hands prefer the medium blocks.
-Large sizes are typically preferred by more advanced hand balancers.
+- A: Block size is purely personal preference but typically people with small hands prefer small or medium blocks and people with larger hands prefer the medium or large blocks.
+Skill level also tends to determine size preference and higher skill levels tend to prefer medium or large and lower skill level prefer small and medium blocks.
 Paperback books (find some that are close to 3.5", 4", and 4.5") are a great way to test your preference.

 - Q: WHAT IS A BALANCE BOARD USED FOR?

 - A: A stable surface is important for proper hand balance drills and practice.
 If you typically practice/train on cushions, carpet, grass, sand, or cement a balance board is a great option for bringing comfort and stability.
 Our boards are smooth furniture grade Baltic Birch with an option to add a 3mm yoga mat on one side.
 Balance boards also create a great non-slip surface for practicing with blocks.